-Addressing erroneous criminal and juvenile records involves coordination between multiple and independent parts of the criminal justice system such as the NYS Office of Court Administration (OCA), the District Attorneys' offices, the New York State Division of Criminal Justice Services (DCJS), the New York City Police Department (NYPD), and the New York City Office of Technology and Innovation.
+Addressing erroneous criminal and juvenile records involves coordination between multiple and independent parts of the criminal justice system such as the state court system, the District Attorneys' offices, the New York State Division of Criminal Justice Services (DCJS), the New York City Police Department (NYPD), and the New York City Office of Technology and Innovation (OTI).
 The sections below outline strategies undertaken to reduce erroneous criminal and juvenile records and create efficient processes to rectify them.